Dorcastech01/alx-low_level_programming/0x0F-function_pointers/README.md

-This is a project on function pointers
+This is a project on function pointers and it includes worked out examples